Median geometry for spaces with measured walls and for groups: The median space associated to a space with measured walls.

-Since each admissible section $\sigma_x$ belongs to ${\mathcal M}(X)$, it follows that $X$ isometrically embeds in ${\mathcal M}(X)$.
-We will denote by $\iota:X\to\mm(X)$ this isometric embedding.\end{defn} This terminology is justified by the following result, emphasizing the naturality of the construction of ${\mathcal M}(X)$. \begin{prop}[Proposition 3.14, \cite{CDH-adv}] The space ${\mathcal M}(X)$ is a median subspace of ${\bb^\hh}$.
+\end{defn} The following result emphasizes that the construction of ${\mathcal M}(X)$ is the right one. \begin{prop}[Proposition 3.14, \cite{CDH-adv}] The space ${\mathcal M}(X)$ is a median subspace of $\widehat{{\bb}_0}$.
 Let $(X',\ww')$ be another space with measured walls.
-Any monomorphism of spaces with measured walls $\phi :X \to X'$ induces an isometric embedding $\mm(X)\to\mm(X')$.
+Any homomorphism of spaces with measured walls $\phi :X \to X'$ induces an isometric embedding $\mm(X)\to\mm(X')$.
 In particular the group of automorphisms of $(X,\ww)$ acts by isometries on ${\mathcal M}(X)$. \end{prop} \begin{rem} To all intents and purposes, the space $\mm (X)$ can be replaced by $\mm_0 (X)$, the metric completion of the median closure of $X$ in $\mm (X)$.
-The space $\mm_0 (X)$ may in general be different from $\mm (X)$, but is known to be equal to it when the space $\mm_0 (X)$ is locally convex \cite{F2}.
+The space $\mm_0 (X)$ may in general be different from $\mm (X)$, but is equal to it when the space $\mm_0 (X)$ is locally convex \cite{F2}.

-All the results in \cite{CDH-adv} and in this paper that are formulated for $\mm (X)$ also hold for $\mm_0 (X)$, moreover $\mm_0 (X)$ has the advantage of being a complete geodesic metric median space when $X$ is connected.
+All the results in \cite{CDH-adv} and in this paper that are formulated for $\mm (X)$ also hold for $\mm_0 (X)$.
+Moreover $\mm_0 (X)$ has the advantage of being a complete geodesic metric median space when $X$ is connected.
 Indeed, according to Bowditch \cite{Bow16}, a complete median space is geodesic if and only if it is connected.
 The median map is $1$--Lipschitz, therefore the image of $X$ by it in $\mm (X)$ is connected, and as the median completion of $X$ in $\mm (X)$ equals the increasing union of (connected) sets obtained by iterative applications of the median map to $X$, it is itself connected.
-The space $\mm_0 (X)$ is the metric completion of this latter median completion, hence it is itself connected.
+The space $\mm_0 (X)$ is the metric completion of this latter median completion, hence it is itself connected. \end{rem}